mhorpheus/test/DFIR-SpinUp.md

  	- see [tutorial](#Aspera) below.
 3. NA only: Forensics Lab,

 Currently, none of the tools is GDPR compliant.
+Alternatively, digital evidence can be physically shipped to XFIR consultant or NA Forensics Lab.
+If Client do not agree to share digital evidence outside it's location, the only available solution would be on-site support.

 ## Threat Intel Team Support
 Threat Intel (TI) and Reverse Engineering (RE) teams provide support for IR engagements.
 To get their support, proceed with following steps: